silkeh/latex-sourcesanspro/README.md

 * `extralight`:    `\mdseries` is extra light.
 * `regular`:       `\mdseries` is regular.
 * `scale, scaled`: set scaling for the font, eg: scale=.5
-* `default`:       Source Sans Pro is set as default font family.
+* `default`:       Source Sans is set as default font family.
-* `nosfdefault`:   Source Sans Pro is not set as sans-serif family.
+* `nosfdefault`:   Source Sans is not set as sans-serif family.
 * `type1, t1`:     override detection and load the Type1 font family.
 * `opentype, otf`: override detection and load the OpenType font family.